 - Richelieu sent Bercheny Hussards and Chabot's Volontaires Royaux along with a dismounted detachment of Harcourt Dragons to attack the village of Bevern, which was defended by Allied light troops.
 They seized the village but had to retire on Selsen to spend the night under the protection of the detachment of the Prince de Chimay (12 grenadier coys and 4 pieces).

 - Richelieu established his headquarters at Kloster-Zeven (Zeven Abbey) and ordered his main army to march from Walle and to join him in the following days.

 - Cumberland, hoping to catch the troops retiring on Selsen by surprise, sent Zastrow at the head of a column of Hessian infantry and cavalry.
 However, Chimay's grenadiers and the grenadiers of the Volontaires Royaux drove them back.

 - The main army retired between Bevern and Bremervörde.

 Convention of Kloster-Zeven

-The same day (Septemner 5), M. de Rochambeau (4 bns) advanced on Wolfenbüttel and sent the Chasseurs de Fischer and some hussars towards Halberstadt where they would later be joined by Lusignan Cavalerie.
+The same day (Septemner 5), M. de Rochambeau (4 bns) advanced on Wolfenbüttel and sent the Chasseurs de Fischer and some hussars towards Halberstadt where the Lusignan Cavalerie would later join them.
 Meanwhile, another cavalry regiment guarded the communications between Wolfenbüttel and Halberstadt.

-On September 6, when Frederick heard of Lehwaldt's defeat at Gross Jägersdorf at the hands of the Russians, he wrote to Richelieu from Rötha, seeking for peace.
+On September 6, when Frederick heard of Lehwaldt's defeat at Gross Jägersdorf at the hands of the Russians, he wrote to Richelieu from Rötha, asking for peace.

 - the French Army retained all conquered territories and would remain master of the Duchies of Bremen and Verden;